“People do not win people fights. Lawyers do.”

 It is important to realize, however, that in most collections cases getting a judgment is just the beginning of the work.
 Even after you have a judgment, you need someone who knows how to locate assets and utilize post-judgment enforcement laws to actually get you paid.
 And you need someone who can do all of that on a cost-effective basis that make sense for you and your business.

-[ask LEGAL] will handle your collections, from demand letter to post-judgment enforcement.
+The Lord Law Firm can handle your collections, from demand letter to post-judgment enforcement.
 Contact us for details.